Table of Contents

 Birth Rituals: Honoring the Gateway to Motherhood

-I remember the moment so clearly.
-Three days after giving birth, standing in my bathroom, looking at my reflection.
+Three days after giving birth, I stood in my bathroom looking at my reflection.
 My body, soft and unfamiliar.
 My eyes, tired but somehow deeper.
-And realizing: I needed to mark this metamorphosis.
+And I realized: I needed to mark this metamorphosis.

 Because birth isn’t just about bringing a baby into the world.
 It’s about a woman being reborn herself.